Ernest R. Ackerman: U.S. House of Representatives (1919–31)

+Personal life and death

-In September 1907, Ackerman and his wife, Nora Weber Ackerman, attended the maiden voyage of the Cunard liner RMS Lusitania from Liverpool to New York.
+Ackerman married Nora L. Weber on February 11, 1892.
+In September 1907, they attended the maiden voyage of the Cunard liner RMS Lusitania from Liverpool to New York.

 Ackerman was a member of the New Jersey Geological Survey and associate of the American Society of Civil Engineers.
-He was elected as a Republican to the Sixty-sixth and to the six succeeding Congresses.
-He served from March 4, 1919, until his death in Plainfield, New Jersey, on October 18, 1931; he was buried in the family plot in Hillside Cemetery.

-Philatelist
+He was a member of the board of trustees of Rutgers College, New Brunswick, a director of the YMCA, and a member of the Boy Scouts Council.
+In New York City, he belonged to the Union League Club and India House, a private club for men engaged in global commerce, as well as the Chamber of Commerce and Merchants Association, serving on its committee on commercial law and city traffic.
+He was a generous donor to the YMCA, the Crescent Avenue Presbyterian Church, and Muhlenberg Hospital in Plainfield.

+Philately

-Ackerman was a famous philatelist, and had created a number of award-winning exhibits of postal stamps and postal history.
+Ackerman was a famous philatelist and he won many awards for his stamp collections and exhibits of postal stamps and postal history.
 He was known for his famous collections of British Guiana and Spain, but he was regarded as an expert in postage stamps and postal history of the United States.
 His U.S. collection included scarce carrier and local stamps, United States Department stamps, and U.S. essays and proofs.
+On one occasion, his search took him to San Marino, where he discovered a letter from Abraham Lincoln to the captains regent of the principality.

-A part of his valuable United States collection was bequeathed to the Smithsonian Institution’s National Postal Museum in Washington, D.C.
+At the time of his death, his collection was valued at over $1 million (approximately $ million today).
+A part of his valuable United States collection was bequeathed to the Smithsonian Institution's National Postal Museum in Washington, D.C.
 Ackerman was named to the American Philatelic Society Hall of Fame in 2000.

+Death and burial

+Ackerman died in Plainfield on October 18, 1931 of heart disease after spending a few days ill at home.
+His funeral was held at Crescent Avenue Presbyterian Church in Plainfield, and he was buried in the family plot in Hillside Cemetery in Scotch Plains.